engtuncay/engtuncay.github.io/web-javascript/js-intro-04-01-objects.md

 bag[fruit] = 5;
 ```

-...But looks nicer.

-We can use more complex expressions inside square brackets:
+- We can use more complex expressions inside square brackets:

 ```js
 let fruit = 'apple';